DennisRadoi/VoteChain/frontend-simple/README.md

-# 🗳️ Voting dApp - Vanilla JavaScript Version
+# 🗳️ VoteChain - Vanilla JavaScript Version

 A simplified version of the voting dApp using only **HTML, CSS, and vanilla JavaScript** with Vite for development.